LandonGetz/landongetz.github.io/index.markdown

 ###  **Abstracts:**
 0. Robinson, O., **Getz, L.J.**, Thomas, N.A. {2023}.
 Transposon Sequencing Identifies a Genetic Paradigm for Chitin Utilization in _Vibrio parahaemolyticus_.
 72nd Annual Conference of the Canadian Society of Microbiologists, Halifax, NS.
-0.   **Getz, L.J.**, Maxwell, K.L. {2023}.
+0.   **Getz, L.J.**, Maxwell, K.L.
+(2023).
 Understanding the Global Antiphage Defence Arsenal of a Pandemic Foodborne Pathogen.
 72nd Annual Conference of the Canadian Society of Microbiologists, Halifax NS.
-0.   **Getz, L.J.**, Maxwell, K.L. {2022}.
+0.   **Getz, L.J.**, Maxwell, K.L.(2022).
 The Best Defence is a Good Offence: Understanding Antiphage Defence in *V. parahaemolyticus* for more Effective Phage Therapy.
 2022 QAtCanSTEM Colloquium, Halifax, NS.
 0.  **Getz, L.J.**, Brown, J.M., Sobot, L., Chow, A., Mahendrarajah, J., Thomas, N.A.
 (2021).
 DNA Cruciforms Regulate Virulence in Pathogenic *Vibrio* Species.
 70th Annual Conference of the Canadian Society of Microbiologists, Remote.
 0.  **Getz, L.J.**, Thomas.
 N.A.
 (2020).
 Functional genomics of \textit{Vibrio} pathogenesis and environmental persistence.
 2020 Canadian Student Health Research Forum, Remote.
 0.   **Getz, L.J.**, Brown, J., Thomas, N.A.
 (2019).
 Type III Secretion System Gene Expression and Virulence is Regulated by a DNA Cruciform Structure at the exsA promoter in _Vibrio parahaemolyticus_, Genomes to Biology: the 8th International Conference on the Biology of _Vibrios_, _McGill University_, Montreal, QC.